Wolferino-74/Alexa-Tasks/Task 2/README.md

-To make a simple website based on a given design using HTML and CSS.<br/>
+To make a simple website based on a given design using HTML and CSS.
-Website Link: